MARINE BIOPROSPECTION: WHAT IS THAT?

 Step 6

-Purification and Structure Elucidation
+Purification and structure elucidation

 Think of purification like panning for gold in a muddy river.
 We start with a mix of marine compounds and carefully separate them until we isolate the pure, valuable molecules.
 Once we remove the “dirt” we get the “gold nuggets” of bioative compounds.